Anxiety Test

 Screen for depressive symptoms with a PHQ-9 style 9-question self-assessment.
 Get a depression severity score, interpretation, and personalised next steps.
 Not a medical diagnosis.

 This self-assessment helps you understand whether you may be experiencing symptoms of depression based on your experiences over the past 2 weeks.
+You can also compare your results with our Stress Level Test and Sleep Quality Analyzer for a broader picture of mood, stress, and recovery.

 Little interest or pleasure in doing things.